KDCinfo/snippets/kd_recall.md

 > 2020-08-18

+Current primary focus right now is on completing the web authentication pages 100%.
+This includes finalizing the FAQ/terms/privacy/about panels, then will finalize the preferences page.
+All the while fixing and tweaking things along the way.

 - Fixed burger buttons on faux appBar.
 - Created `_includes` folder and shifted files.
 - Got FAQ and About panels laid out and formatted.